Download the 2014-2015 recommendations for prevention and control of influenza with vaccines.

-The AAFP has adopted the 2013-2014 recommendations(48 page PDF) for the prevention and control of influenza with vaccines, which are consistent with that of ACIP.
-These recommendations are also available on the CDC Web site(www.cdc.gov).
+The AAFP has adopted the 2014-2015 recommendations(7 page PDF) for the prevention and control of influenza with vaccines, which are consistent with that of the Advisory Committee on Immunization Practices (ACIP)(www.cdc.gov).

 Routine annual influenza vaccination is recommended for all persons aged 6 months and older.

 The AAFP supports annual mandatory influenza immunization for health care personnel (HCP) except for religious or medical reasons (not personal preferences).
 If HCP are not vaccinated, policies to adjust practice activities during flu season are appropriate (e.g. wear masks, refrain from direct patient care).
 (Board Chair approved June, 2011)

 Trivalent recombinant influenza vaccine (RIV3) is considered egg-free and may be given to persons aged 18 through 49 years who have no other contraindications.